PipelineAI/pipeline/docs/troubleshooting/README.md

 # Troubleshooting

+## Running Containers (`*-start`)
+WARNING: Your kernel does not support swap limit capabilities or the cgroup is not mounted.
+Memory limited without swap.
+* Ignore this

 ## `localhost:<port>` Not Working
 * Instead of `localhost`, you may need to use `192.168.99.100` or another IP/Host that maps to your local Docker host.
 * This usually happens when using Docker Quick Terminal on Windows 7.